-Featured Musicians: The Sweethearts of Rhythm The Sweethearts of Rhythm were a real all girl band that traveled around the country in the 1930s and 1940s.
+The Sweethearts of Rhythm is the story of a real all girl band that traveled around the country in the 1930s and 1940s.
 The band was unusual because it was all girls and because it was integrated.

-Sometimes the band had trouble because it was integrated.
+One reason the girls got this chance is World War II.
+A lot of men were fighting in the war so it was easier for a girl band to get gigs.
+Sometimes the band had trouble performing because the band was integrated.
 When the band played in the South they had to sleep on their tour bus because it was illegal there for black and white people to be in the same restaurant or hotel.
 Sometimes the girls had to wear disguises to hide the fact that their skin color was not all the same.

-The author tells the story of the Sweethearts in poems and she uses the rhythms of jazz music in her poetry.
-It’s not like reading a book of facts.
+The author tells the story of the Sweethearts in poems.
+She uses the rhythms of jazz music in her poetry.
 Read the poems, look at the great pictures and then don’t forget to read the author’s note in the back.

 - Scholastic:History of Jazz

-- Indiana University: Archives of African American Music
+- Indiana University: Archives of African American Music and Culture

 - Brown University: African American Sheet Music